-Ms. Morrow previously managed the team providing technical support to grantees of USAID’s Child Survival and Health Grants Program, concerning project design, implementation, monitoring and evaluation.
-Prior to joining ICF, she spent 13 years in technical and leadership roles at World Relief and served as interim technical advisor on gender violence at USAID/Tanzania.
+Previously, Melanie led the Community Health and Civil Society Engagement Team as key personnel on the USAID-funded Maternal and Child Survival Program and managed the team providing technical assistance to grantees of USAID’s Child Survival and Health Grants Program, concerning project design, implementation, monitoring and evaluation.
+Prior to joining our team, Melanie spent 13 years in technical and leadership roles at World Relief and served as interim technical advisor on gender violence at USAID in Tanzania.

-Ms. Morrow has a master’s degree in public health from the Johns Hopkins University and a B.A. in anthropology from the College of William and Mary.
+Melanie has a master’s degree in public health from the Johns Hopkins University and a B.A., in anthropology from the College of William and Mary.
 She was a Fulbright Scholar in Colombia.